emmett-framework/emmett/docs/languages.md

 ==================================

 weppy provides an integrated powerful multi-language system, based on the *web2py's* one, which helps you to write application supporting different languages.
-But how does it works?
+But how does it work?

 ```python
 from weppy import App, T